 Executive Producer, Producer/Director, Writer

 Barak Goodman is co-founder of Ark Media and a principal producer, director, and writer with the company.
 His films for Ark Media have been nominated for an Academy Award and won multiple Emmys and Writers Guild Awards, the DuPont-Columbia, and Peabody Awards, the RFK Journalism Prize, and twice been official selections at the Sundance Film Festival.
-Currently, he is the series director and producer of the six-part PBS series Cancer: The Emperor of all Maladies, based on the Pulitzer Prize-winning book by Siddhartha Mukherjee, airing in the Spring of 2015.
+Currently, he is the series director and producer of the six-part PBS series The Story of Cancer: The Emperor of all Maladies, based on the Pulitzer Prize-winning book by Siddhartha Mukherjee, airing in the Spring of 2015.
 Other recent projects Barak has directed, produced, and written include Makers, the first complete history of the modern women's movement; Clinton, a four-hour biography of Bill Clinton for American Experience; and My Lai, the story of America's most notorious war crime, also for American Experience.

 Executive Producer, Producer/Director, Writer